-The Company has authorized 25 million shares of preferred stock with \$0.001 par value, of which there were no issued and outstanding as of December 31, 2011 and December 31, 2010.
+The Company has authorized 25 million shares of preferred stock with \$0.001 par value, of which there were 100 shares and 0 shares of Series A Convertible Preferred Stock outstanding as of December 31, 2011 and 2010, respectively.
+Series A Convertible Preferred Stock is convertible on a one-for-one basis into common stock and has all of the voting rights that the holders of our common stock has.